When I first saw one of Emily’s birth center birth photos, I had to hear her birth story.

-My Brown-Haired Boy: A Birth Center Birth Story
+A Birth Center Birth Story

-The night before I got the positive pregnancy test, I had a dream.
+The night before I got a positive pregnancy test, I had a dream.
 It was set in our house.
 There were no dirty dishes.
 No dogs running around.

 The two best things I did for myself as a plus sized pregnant person were to get my prenatal care with a group of midwives at the Women’s Birth and Wellness Center in Chapel Hill.
 As well as hiring a doula team through a local group in Durham called Emerald Doulas.

 At the beginning, I worried constantly about my health.
 Yet at every checkup, the nurses and midwives would check my blood pressure, listen to the baby, and feel my belly.

 I steadily began to feel more and more confident in my body and what it could do (and was doing!)

 They constantly reminded me that I was capable of birthing the way I wanted to birth – that my body was strong and fierce, and totally capable.
 I wouldn’t have felt nearly as confident heading into the home stretch without them.

 That night we went to dinner at our friend’s house.
 I told them that I’d dreamt about my water breaking in their dining room on their beautifully upholstered chairs.
 Thankfully that didn’t happen, but my contractions totally kicked off during dinner!

-Kallyn was the doula on call the next day, which I was excited about because she’s pretty much equal parts comfort and magic.
+Kallyn was the doula on call the next day.
+I was excited about because she’s pretty much equal parts comfort and magic.
 After telling her that contractions had started, but that nothing felt urgent, I fell into bed and crashed.

 All I wanted was our bathtub.
 The water felt incredible but it wasn’t enough to keep my mind away from the panicky “oh crap” thoughts that, I’m assuming, most women have as they’re faced with birthing a small human.

 Meghan anxiously texted Kallyn as we officially exited our “making decisions” comfort zone.
-We had an hour ETA for the arrival of doula magic and a go-ahead from Carey, the midwife on call at the birth center, to come in whenever we felt like it was time.
+We had an hour ETA for the arrival of doula magic.
+We also had a go-ahead from Carey, the midwife on call at the birth center, to come in whenever we felt like it was time.

 During every contraction, I scrambled to all fours, took a ridiculously deep breath, and chanted “ohhhhhhhhhhhhh” as long as my breath would last.
 It was the most primitive thing I’ve ever experienced.

 So I surrendered.
 My body took over completely and I did what it told me to do.

 I learned later that, just from hearing my voice, she knew it was time to go to the birth center and encouraged Meghan to pack the car.
 She came into our bedroom, squeezed my hips, and rocked with me through the next contraction.

 I knew we probably could have gone to the birth center earlier, but mentally, I needed Kallyn to confirm that it was really time.
 It didn’t take her long to do so and she slowly helped me off the bed, into my warm socks, down the stairs, and into the car.

 During the 20-minute car ride to the birth center, we narrowly avoided hitting a family of deer and Meghan’s arm became my seatbelt while I was on my knees facing backwards, “ohhhhhing” and clutching the reclined passenger seat.

 We pulled into the Birth Center lot at 4:20 am and Carey and Tianna (our nurse) had already arrived.
 We were the only family there, so while Kallyn helped me to the door, Meghan chose the room our son would be born into: our favorite – the blue room.

 So for the next 3ish hours, it was just me, Meghan, and Kallyn in the room, with standard heart rate checks every 30-minutes.
 I labored from 5 to 9.5 cm in the tub with Kallyn’s hands on my back and Meghan on water bottle duty and cheering me on.

 However, I also wanted to make a decision that was best for both of us.
 It wasn’t an emergency, but an elevated heart rate wasn’t good for anyone, so I reluctantly got out of the tub and set up shop in bed, anticipating that leaving the warm water would help his heart rate slow down (which it did).

 We all knew he was almost here and that this sunrise would be the one that saw him into his first day with us.
 In the middle of all the intensity, it was a small and beautiful moment of peace.

 After pushing for 45 minutes in various positions on the bed (and hating every second of it) Tianna suggested that we let gravity help and offered me the birth stool – a horseshoe like perch with handles that gave me an assisted squatting position.

-At 8:13am, after roughly seven hours of labor, I caught our son.
+At 8:13 am, after roughly seven hours of labor, I caught our son.
 Our totally and completely perfect little brown-haired boy.

 Please Note: Unfortunately, not all plus size people who desire a birth center birth are able to have one.
 Many states and facilities have BMI restrictions.
 Be sure to inquire in advance before scheduling an orientation.
-If you’re looking for a compassionate provider, download our free guide to finding a size friendly provider.
+If you’re looking for a compassionate provider, download our free guide to finding a size-friendly provider.